-Dr. Shelby Lane**:** This is not a straight forward answer.
+Irregular heartbeats or cardiac arrhythmia is not an uncommon condition, affecting the heart rate and blood pressure both independently and conjunctively.
+Dr. Shelby-Lane further explains “this is not a straightforward answer.
 You can have normal blood pressure and an altered heart rate or vice versa.
-Heart rate and rhythm may be caused by electrical disturbances which may or may not affect blood pressure.
-Again, there is no one answer and follow up with a specialist is needed since there are multiple causes for high and low blood pressure as well as heart rhythm disturbances.
-Hope this makes sense.
+Heart rate and rhythm may be caused by electrical disturbances, which may or may not affect blood pressure.
+Again, there is no one answer and follow up with a specialist is needed since there are multiple causes for high and low blood pressure as well as heart rhythm disturbances.”